nevsnode/gordon/README.md

 It is built utilizing Go and Redis.

 Gordon provides functionality to execute tasks in the background of your main application/api/service.
 By using Go-routines, a concurrent execution of tasks can easily be achieved.
-As Gordon just executes commands, you can use any kind of script or application, as long as it runs on the command-line.

 ## Getting Started